ULStats/MA4128Assessment-2018/RianReddy-Blockchain.md

 **Advantages of Blockchain:**
 1. Works as a shared form of record keeping
-* Item 1a This ensures no on person or organisation holds ownership of the system.
+This ensures no on person or organisation holds ownership of the system.
 2. Everyone involved in the supply chain process is permissioned to have a copy of every record or piece of data.
 3. No transaction can be added to the chain without consensus across the participants.
 4. Tamper resistant and highly secure
-* Item 4aThus eliminating risk of fraud and error.
+Item 4aThus eliminating risk of fraud and error.
 5. Blockchain data is of a high quality.
 6. Blockchain does not have a centre point therefore can avoid terrible hacker attacks.
 7. Blockchain can reduce transaction times to minutes rather than days